 - Proper retention of any procedure’s steps: Rote learning is required at all stages of education and in later years too.
-If you have chosen to study medicine where you need to learn how to examine a patient or aim to be a surgeon, you need to learn all the steps in correct sequence by-heart in adequate repetitions.
-The same is applicable for doing lab tests in Chemistry class, or while modelling circuit diagram in electrical engineering class.
+If you have chosen to study medicine where you need to learn how to examine a patient or aim to be a surgeon, you need to learn all the steps in the correct sequence by heart in adequate repetitions.
+The same is applicable for doing lab tests in Chemistry class, or while modeling circuit diagrams in electrical engineering class.

 But, there must be a reason why teachers emphasize meaningful learning or strategic thinking.
 It is actually due to a few disadvantages which we will cover next.